devcfei/hugo-theme-artix/exampleSite/content/docs/markdown/table.md

 ## Customize

-To customize the table, update the default setting of `table, tr, th, td` in `static/css/style.css`
+To customize the table, change the default setting of `table, tr, th, td` in `static/css/style.css`

 Default settings as below